Naby Keïta: 2019–20 season

 Hampered by injury, Keïta was a fringe player during the early part of the subsequent season.
 On 7 December, he provided a goal and assist in a 3–0 win away against AFC Bournemouth, a game which marked his first league start of the season.
 On 10 December, he provided Liverpool's first goal in a 2–0 Champions League win against his former club, Salzburg, which saw the reigning European champions progress to the knockout stages as the victors of Group E.

 On 18 December, he scored the opening goal in a 2–1 win over Mexican club Monterrey as Liverpool progressed to the Club World Cup final; three days later, on 21 December, he started in the final against Flamengo, playing 100 minutes until being substituted as Liverpool won 1–0 to be crowned world club champions.
 On 2 January 2020, he was named in the starting line-up against Sheffield United, but was withdrawn after sustaining a groin injury during the warm-up, being replaced by James Milner.
 At the end of the season, Keïta won the Premier League title with Liverpool.

+2022–23 season

+On 17 May 2023, Liverpool announced that Keita would be leaving the club once his contract expired in the summer.
+Injuries meant he started only 49 Premier League games during his time with the club.

+Werder Bremen

+On 9 June 2023, Bundesliga club Werder Bremen announced that Keita would join the club as a free agent.
+While sporting director Frank Baumann labelled Keita's signing as a "no-brainer" ahead of the season, Keita eventually failed to impress, starting just one competitive game.
+Ahead of Bremen's Bundesliga match against Bayer Leverkusen on 14 April 2024, Keita refused to board the team bus to the stadium and headed home, after being told he would not be part of the starting line-up.
+The club subsequently suspended him and fined him "a significant amount".

+Ferencváros

+On 10 December 2024, it was announced that Keita would join Nemzeti Bajnokság I club Ferencvárosi TC on loan in January.
+The deal reportedly included an option to purchase and would last until the end of the year.On 23 February he would make his debut for Ferencváros getting subbed on for Adama Traoré; they won the match 3–1 against Fehérvár.
+He would get his first assist for the club on 2 March with a goal scored by Aleksandar Pešić.
+The match ended in a 2–2 tie.
+He would start his first game on 9 March against Debreceni which they won 1–0.